1aman1/cyl06t10/Linkedlists/README.md

 # Linkedlists
-Find implementations for a linkedlist problem or a complete linked list program also.
+Find implementations for linkedlist problems and a complete linked list implementation also.